m1rp/11ty-blog/src/posts/url-shortener.md

 What I've found works for me is making small tool that I need or want, scratching my own itch so to speak, with the intention of actually using it.
 That second part is quite important to me, I can't stay motivated if I'm making something for no real reason.
 For me, actually making small things and launching them is the best way to learn something.

-So I decided to make a URL shortener using [Express](https://expressjs.com/) and  [TypeScript](https://www.typescriptlang.org/)!
-It ticks all the boxes: it can be as simple or as over-engineered as I want, I get the opportunity to get familliar with a stack I don't use that often, and I can actually use it!
+So I decided to make a URL shortener!
+It ticks all the boxes: it can be as simple or as over-engineered as I want, I get the opportunity to get familiar with a stack I don't use that often, and I can actually use it!

 There are 2 parts to this project:
   - the [code](#code)
   - the [deployment](#ops)

 I'm going to walk through what I've done with code examples and how I deployed everything.
-It's worth mentionning that all the services I have used are free, with the exeption of of my domain name.
+It's worth mentioning that all the services I have used are free, with the exception of of my domain name.

-This API is made with [Express](https://expressjs.com/), [TypeScript](https://www.typescriptlang.org/) and [MongoDB](https://www.mongodb.com/), the API is hosted on [heroku](https://www.heroku.com), the database is hosted on [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) and [Netlify](https://netlify.com) provides some DNS magic.
+This API is made with [Express](https://expressjs.com/), [TypeScript](https://www.typescriptlang.org/) and [MongoDB](https://www.mongodb.com/), the API is hosted on [heroku](https://www.heroku.com), the database is hosted on [MongoDB Atlas](https://www.mongodb.com/cloud/atlas), I got a domain name on [namecheap](https://www.namecheap.com/) and [Netlify](https://netlify.com) provides some DNS magic.

 Anyway, let's get started!

 ## Quick Technical Introduction

 What I decided to start off with was a minimal, feature free URL shortener.
-One way to acheive this is assign a unique ID to a submited URL and store that information somewhere.
+One way to achieve this is assign a unique ID to a submitted URL and store that information somewhere.
 Then when someone requests that unique ID, redirect them to the original URL.

 We'll store the URLs in a MongoDB instance, but this could also be achieved with different types of database, this could even be achieved using a service like [google sheets](https://docs.google.com/spreadsheets) or [airtable](https://airtable.com/)!

-We're going to be using Express as it is quite minimal and our application doesn't need a complex framework.

 For creating a Unique ID, we can a node package called `shortid` as we don't need anything fancy.

-This API is an express app running on a heroku machine, but it could also be adapted to run as a cloud function (or lambda function) or using a different framework.
+This API is an express app running on a Heroku machine, but it could also be adapted to run as a cloud function (or lambda function) or using a different framework.

 <h2 id="code">The Code </h2>